-A: I’m sorry you and your wife are going through a rough patch.
+I’m sorry you and your wife are going through a rough patch.
 Most marriages do have ups and downs.
-Hopefully, by working this through together, you will come out stronger.
+Hopefully, by working this through together, you will come out stronger in time.
 The key word in that last sentence is “together”.
 I know you miss your kids.
 I know you want to be home.
 It’s honorable that you continue to pay the bills to support your children.
-But working this through means talking, not telling.
+But working this through means talking to her about how you feel, not simply “telling” her, as this implies you are not soliciting an engaged conversation.
+Working together is key in a partnership such as marriage.

-You and your wife need to figure out why it is that you haven’t been treating your wife as you should and why she thinks that she can”t “find herself’ within the marriage.
-You need to work together to regain the love and interest and attention that has somehow been lost.
+You and your wife need to figure out why it is that you have not been treating your wife as you should and why she thinks that she can’t ‘find herself’ within the marriage.
+You need to work together to regain the love and interest and attention that has somehow been lost along the way.

-The separation will only help if you two work together to make important changes.
+The separation will only help if you two work together to make significant and important changes.
 Some people can do that after a break of only a few days.
-Some people need a long time.
-It’s not the length of time that ensures success.
-It’s the quality of work you do.
-If you can’t do it on your own, please contact a couples therapist to help you learn how to communicate better and how to treat each other well.
+And, in other cases, some people need a long time.
+It’s not the length of time that ensures success, but rather, it’s the quality of work you do.
+If you can’t do the work together on your own, please make sure to contact a couples therapist to help you learn how to communicate better and how to treat each other well and with respect.

-Please make the effort, both for your own sakes and for the two children you have brought into the world.
+Please make the effort, as it is important both for you as individuals and the health of your marriage, as well as for the two children you have brought into the world.

 I wish you well.